WClifford1/RailsAssessment/README.md

 22. Discuss methods you will use to protect information and data.
     In order to secure our clients personal data and information, we’ve integrated methods of authorization and authentication into our application.
 The ‘Devise’ gem has allowed us to achieve this safety measure with ease.
 As users visit our application, they’ll be met with a login page in order to view any products that have been uploaded on our application.
 This is the authentication side of things, and users will first need to be registered with our servers.
 Registration requires a username, valid email, and a valid password.
 Upon login, both the user email and password must match in order to successfully authenticate the user.
 Upon entry, a user is able to view, edit and delete their listing but unable to edit or delete other users listings.
 This is known as authorization which we will use to manage the permissions of each user.

+23. Research what your legal obligations are in relation to handling user data.

+Some of the legal obligations we are required to cover under the privacy act are Must implement practices, procedures and systems to ensure compliance with the APP’s  and to handle complaints.
+Must make available an up-to-date and clear privacy policy, setting out certain information on how you will manage personal information.
+Must take reasonable steps to protect the personal information collected or held.
+Must give individuals access to their personal information upon request Must have correct personal information where we become aware it is either inaccurate, incomplete, out of date, irrelevant, misleading or where requested by the individual
+Can only collect personal information if it is necessary for the function or activity of the business Should not use or disclose personal information for a purpose different from the original purpose of collection, except in limited circumstances
+Must not use or disclose personal information for a direct marketing purpose, except in a limited circumstance Some of the legal obligations in the EU are
+Privacy policies will have to be written in a clear, straightforward language The user will need to give an affirmative consent before his/her data can be used by a business.
+Silent is not consent Will need to clearly inform the user about transferring data Will have to inform users without delay in case of a harmful data breach The user will have the option to move his/her data
+The european data protection board grouping all 28 data protection authorities, will have the powers to provide guidance and interpretation and adopt binding decisions in case several EU countries are concerned by the same case.